edamame-course/docs/drafts/2014-08-14-qiime2_tutorial.md

 ```
 ![img12](https://github.com/edamame-course/docs/raw/gh-pages/img/QIIMETutorial2_IMG/IMG_12.jpg)

 Be not alarmed!
 This file is in .biom table format.
 Whereas a traditional taxon (OTU) table in ecology is often a matrix of samples (communities) by taxa (OTUs), there are just too many taxa in microbial communities for the traditional table to be efficiently used in computation.
-Thus, some of the QIIME folks developed the .biom format.
+Thus, the .biom format was developed.
 General information about the .biom format is [here](http://biom-format.org/).
 Scroll down through the terminal screen, to observe that the taxonomic assignments were incorporated into the OTU table.

-We can get a summary of everything in the .biom OTU table using a script that begins with `biom`, which indicates the special format and handling of the data table.
-The syntax of these biom scripts is a bit different from other QIIME scripts.
+We can get a summary of everything in the .biom OTU table using a script that begins with `biom`, which indicates the special format and handling of the biom data table.
+The syntax and structure of these biom scripts are only slightly bit different from other QIIME scripts.
 More information about biom format motivation is [here](http://biom-format.org/documentation/biom_format.html). **This is an important script.**  Documentation for `summarize_table` is [here](http://biom-format.org/documentation/summarizing_biom_tables.html).
 ```
 biom summarize_table -i Schloss_otu_table.biom -o summary_Schloss_otu_table.txt
 ```